Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Red Sox

 - Kiner-Falefa is batting .243 with 11 doubles, a triple, six home runs and 26 walks.

-- He has hit a home run in six games this year (6.1%), homering in 1.8% of his plate appearances.
+- In 6.1% of his games this year, he has hit a long ball, and 1.8% of his trips to the dish.

-- Kiner-Falefa has picked up an RBI in 22.4% of his games this year, with two or more RBI in 9.2% of his games.
-He has also produced three or more runs in three contests.
+- In 22 games this season (22.4%), Kiner-Falefa has picked up an RBI, and in nine of those games (9.2%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 30 of 98 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 30 games this season (30.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.